Port of Bridgetown: History

 In December 2008, Minister of International Transport George Hutson announced that due to congestion between cargo and passenger ships at the Deep Water Harbour, the country needed to look at expansion at the facility following the last upgrade undertaken in 2002.
 Due to the importance of Tourism to Barbados' economy, the government is presently reviewing a further $70 million upgrade.

 In September 2010, the Barbados government stated it was reviewing a list of joint-venture partners to construct the new cruise ship facilities at the port with expected construction to begin in 2011.

 Due to increased activity at the port, officials say it is poised to become a "super-hub of the southern Caribbean", rivalling Puerto Rico.

 In 2012, the Government of Barbados announced the desire to establish a new separate Cruise terminal just to south along the Princess Alice Highway.
 As advisors to the Government, Royal Caribbean and STI were selected to work with the government on the project to be called The Sugar Point Cruise Development or The Sugar Point Cruise Terminal.
 The facility will function as a means to separate cruise-traffic to the country from the containerised-traffic which will remain at the Deep Water Harbour.
-The move should help to mitigate delays which effect container-ships to Bridgetown which at times must have idle offshore for Cruise ships to make available a berth as cruise ships are given preference at the Harbour.
+The move should help to mitigate delays which effect container-ships to Bridgetown which at times must have idle offshore for Cruise ships to make available a berth as cruise ships are given preference at the harbour.
 The first phase of the new terminal is expected to cost in the region of BDS$300 million, and dredge work is planned by the administration to begin in November 2012.

 Administration

-Responsibility for administering the port is vested in the CEO of Barbados Port Incorporated (BPI), as a ISO (9001:2015) Certified Company BPI is statutory corporation that oversees all matters affecting the efficient operations of the harbour facility.
+Responsibility for administering the port is vested in the CEO of Barbados Port Incorporated (BPI), as an ISO (9001:2015) Certified Company BPI is statutory corporation that oversees all matters affecting the efficient operations of the harbour facility.
 The company also advises the Ministry of International Business and International Transport who has ultimate authority for the Deep Water Harbour.
-Barbados Port Inc. is a member of: the American Association of Port Authorities, the Caribbean Shipping Association (CSA), the Port Management Association of the Caribbean (P.M.A.C.), the Shipping Association of Barbados (SAB), and an affiliate of the Caribbean Maritime Institute (CMI).
+Barbados Port Inc. is a member of: the American Association of Port Authorities, the Caribbean Shipping Association (CSA), the Port Management Association of the Caribbean (P.M.A.C.), the Shipping Association of Barbados (SAB), a member of the International Association of Ports and Harbours (IAPH). and an affiliate of the Caribbean Maritime Institute (CMI).